Group valued moment maps for even and odd simple $G$-modules: Abstract

 \section{Abstract}

-Let $G$ be a simple Lie group, and $\fg$ its Lie algebra.
-It is well known that a $G$-module $V$ carrying an invariant symplectic form or an invariant scalar product gives rise to a Hamiltonian Poisson space with a quadratic moment maps $\mu$.
-We show that under condition ${\rm Hom}_\fg(\twedge^3 V, S^3V)=0$ this space can be viewed as a quasi-Poisson space with the same bivector, and with the group valued moment map $\Phi = \exp \circ \mu$.
-Furthermore, we show that by modifying the bivector by the standard $r$-matrix for $\fg$ one obtains a space with a Poisson action of the Poisson-Lie group $G$, and with the moment map in the sense of Lu taking values in the dual Poisson-Lie group $G^\ast$.
+Let~$G$ be a~complex simple Lie group, and~$\mathfrak{g}$ its Lie algebra.
+It is well known that a finite-dimensional $G$-module~$V$ carrying a~nondegenerate invariant bilinear form gives rise to a~Hamiltonian Poisson space with a~quadratic moment map~$\mu$.
+We show that under condition $\mathrm{Hom}_\fg({\textstyle{\bigwedge}}^3 V, S^3V)=0$ this space can be viewed as a~quasi-Poisson space with the same bivector, and with the group valued moment map $\Phi = \exp \circ \mu$.
+Furthermore, we show that by modifying the bivector by the standard $r$-matrix for $\mathfrak{g}$ one obtains a space with a Poisson action of the Poisson-Lie group~$G$, and with the moment map in the sense of Lu taking values in the dual Poisson-Lie group~$G^\ast$.